-Here's the Reeds Rains' glossary of mortgage terms where we explain words and phrases you'll come across when considering a mortgage.
-If you have any questions, do contact us to talk to a Reeds Rains mortgage and protection advisor.
+Here's a useful glossary of mortgage terms which will help to explain words and phrases you'll come across when considering a mortgage.

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

-All lenders have to quote an Annual Percentage Rate (APR) in addition to their standard interest rate.
+All lenders have to quote an Annual Percentage Rate (APRC) in addition to their standard interest rate.
 This is to help you compare different schemes.
-The way APR is calculated can be confusing but it takes into account total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit, including interest and other charges applying.
+The way APRC is calculated can be confusing but it takes into account total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit, including interest and other charges applying.
 It is designed to provide a more effective indication of which mortgage is likely to be cheaper over the whole mortgage term.

 This can be known as a MIP (Mortgage in Principle) or an AIP (Agreement in Principle) and is confirmation in writing of a lender's expression of intent to provide funding subject to certain conditions being met.
 This is normally required when making an offer on a property to prove to the owner that a lender is willing to consider a mortgage application from you up to a certain amount.